MichaelCWalsh7/milestone-project-1/README.md

         - *Talk about navbar colours here*

     -   #### Typography
-        - The two main fonts in use throughout the website are Shippori Mincho, and Montserrat with Sans Serif as the fallback font for both in case for any reason the fonts aren't being imported into the site correctly.
+        - The two main fonts in use throughout the website are Shippori Mincho, and Montserrat, with Sans Serif as the fallback font for both in case for any reason the fonts aren't being imported into the site correctly.
         - Shippori Mincho is a font based on The Tokyo Tsukiji Type Foundry No. 5 Mincho style.
 A common font in Japanese and Chinese typography, it has a much  more traditional look and feel than it's counterpart, Montserrat.
 This style is designed with the